 The Curriculum Library details all the competencies and assessments that you are required to demonstrate and undertake in your workplace for STP.external

 What modules do I have to take?

-You will complete four rotations.
-At least one of the rotations will be in the specialism that you will pursue in your specialist training.
-The rotations are designed to provide a breadth of knowledge and skills in different but related areas of a chosen specialism.
-They may also enable you to gain experience of working in another department or Trust to see how different service providers operate, helping you to understand the whole patient pathway.
+You will complete four rotations and at least one of the rotations will be in your own specialty.
+The rotations are designed to provide you with an understanding of practice in areas related to your specialty.
+You will experience practice in different departments or Trust to see how different service providers operate, helping you to understand more of the patient pathway.